Nealium104/codewars/README.md

 ## 👋Welcome to my CodeWars!
 This is my codewars repo.
-Since February 8th, 2023, I've been doing a code wars every single day.
+Since February 8th, 2023, I've been writing code every single day.
+Sometimes that means work on projects, but often I just have time for a code wars!
 The goal in the short term is 30 days of code, but I think an entire year of code is possible!

 ## Template
 Each of my files (except the first few) follow this template: